VienDinhCom/docker-vscode-frontend/README.md

 ssh -p 2233 frontend@localhost
 ```

-Go to the working directory.
+After connecting to the container with SSH, go to the working directory.

 ```
 cd project